AndrewPaulLund/cs205project/README.md

 ![SNP](report_images/snp.png)

 We describe our project as both HTC (high-throughput computing) and Big Data.
-- HTC: in that there are almost a billion of high-frequency sequence reads for a person's genome with today's techniques.
+- HTC - in that there are almost a billion of high-frequency sequence reads for a person's genome with today's techniques.
-- Big Data: in that the genomic alignment files can exceed 200GB.
+- Big Data - in that the genomic alignment files can exceed 200GB.

 To that end, the principle goal of our project is: